 - Flexibility: Although there are shades that you can lift from the bottom or pull down from the top, you can’t adjust the amount the light that shines through them like you can by adjusting slats on blinds.

 - Durability: Shades are typically made out of soft fabrics that can rip and are not well suited for abuse.
-They are also not the best choice for bathrooms or rooms will high humidity and/or heat and the moisture could absorb into the material and cause major issues, like mold.
+They are also not the best choice for bathrooms or rooms will high humidity or heat; the moisture could absorb into the material and cause significant issues, like mold.

 Blinds are made in a variety of materials.
 You can purchase blinds made of wood, faux wood, metal, vinyl, or natural materials.

 The individual width of the slats can vary from two and one-half inches to one-inch mini blinds.

 You can also buy vertical blinds that are often used to cover large windows or sliding glass doors.

 Although many people purchase blinds in neutral colors, you can buy blinds in a variety of custom colors and designs.

 Gadget lovers can purchase blinds that are motorized and run off a remote control or smart home device.

 Shades are also made with a wide variety of materials like vinyl, fabric, wood, faux wood, bamboo, polyester, cotton, silk, and more.
 Because they are made in such a wide variety of types of material, the opaqueness of shades varies tremendously.
 You can purchase blackout shades for maximum coverage or sheer shades to provide privacy but a great deal of light into the room.